-First, please read the Tuition Refund Plan brochure provided by Dewar for more information.
-Then, if you still have questions, contact the Business Office at 817-275-0851 ext.
+First, please read the Tuition Refund Plan brochure provided by Protect my Tuition for more information. www.protectmytuition.com Then, if you still have questions, contact the Business Office at 817-275-0851 ext.
 224 or Head of School ext.
 223.